 Emma was 37 weeks pregnant when she lost three litre's of blood and suffered a full placental abruption.
-Emma and her baby, Jessie, survived due to the quick thinking of our HEMS crew and team work between all medical staff involved that day.
+Emma and her baby, Willow, survived due to the quick thinking of our HEMS crew and team work between all medical staff involved that day.

-On 29th of May 2018, Emma was 37 weeks pregnant and at home going about her daily routine.
+On 29th of May 2018, Emma, from Royston, was 37 weeks pregnant and at home going about her daily routine.
 It was half term so all of her children were at home with her.
 Suddenly she had a gushing feeling and severe abdominal pain.
 She knew as soon as this happened it was not labour, Emma was bleeding heavily and in excruciating pain.
 Her eldest daughter Gracie quickly rang Emma’s fiancé Phil, who works locally and was able to rush home within five minutes.

 By this time Emma had lost a lot of blood as she was suffering from a full placental abruption.
 This is where the placenta separates from the uterus early before birth.
 This can be highly dangerous for both Emma and her un-born baby.

 A 999 call was made at 10.48 from Emma’s home, the HEMS crew was tasked just 15 minutes later at 11.03 by rapid response vehicle.
 In this time a first responder had arrived at the scene and given Emma IV fluids, shortly followed by an EEAST team.
 This would be a very unfamiliar scene to most clinicians.

 Doctor Pam Chrispin and Critical Care Paramedics Page Chamberlain and Neil Flowers arrived at scene at 11.26.
 A fast assessment was made and the crew knew they needed to get Emma straight to a major trauma hospital as fast as possible.
 The crew left with Emma, Phil and the EEAST team just 1 minute later at 11.27.
 Emma was monitored and treated throughout the journey to Addenbrooke’s Hospital by the EAAA crew.